Albury Vineyard

 Nick-Wenman-Albury-VineyardsNick Wenman owner of Albury Vineyards

 It was back in 2009 that Nick found his ideal spot to start his vineyard enterprise.
 Importantly, it was within walking distance from his home village of Albury, just a mile or so away.
 Five acres were planted out in 2009, this has now grown to 13 acres with some 21,000 vines.
 Chosen varieties are Pinot noir, Pinot Meunier, Chardonnay and a small amount of Seyval Blanc.
-Apart from Seyval these are of course the varieties that go in to Champagne, and Nick’s idea all along was to produce English Sparkling wine of the highest quality.
+Apart from Seyval, these are of course the varieties that go into Champagne, and Nick’s idea all along was to produce English Sparkling wine of the highest quality.
 No easy task and a long labour of love, with the first small production being set for release late 2014!

 Nick has been mainly self taught, but has had help from various consultants too, including top UK viticulturist Stephen Skelton MW, who has helped plan the project from the outset.
 In 2010 Italian born Alex Valsecchi (she has the same initials as Albury Vineyard, a sign indeed!) joined as vineyard manager to help with developing the vineyard.
-The soil at Albury is clay on chalk, just the same as in Champagne, and at 100 metres above sea level, in a protected south west facing location, the building blocks for success were there.
+The soil at Albury is clay on chalk, just the same as in Champagne, and at 100 metres above sea level, in a protected southwest facing location, the building blocks for success were there.

 Between-the-vine-at-Albury-VineyardsBetween the vines at Albury Vineyards

 Nick continued to tell us that his decision to go organic came early, even though some advised against it.
 Difficult enough to make a go of making wine here, let alone organic wine as the weather does not help and the problems with weeds in particular can be severe.
-However it was Will Davenport (of Davenport Vineyards – East Sussex) who particularly inspired and gave him impetus to ‘go for it’.
+However it was Will Davenport (of Davenport Vineyards in East Sussex) who particularly inspired and gave him impetus to ‘go for it’.
 We’re glad he did!

 As we climbed up through the vines, Nick would often pause to pull up a weed, or tend to a vine in some way, commenting that his trained eye doesn’t allow him to just walk past a ‘job’ that needs doing, proving it really is a hands-on job (21,000 jobs I guess!).
-Frost protection in UK vineyards is all important measure, and again for Nick and his helpers, it includes a human element.
+Frost protection in UK vineyards is an all important measure, and again for Nick and his helpers, it includes a human element.
 Following the installation of a weather station some years ago, if the vineyard temperature gets close to freezing point (as it does in the middle of the night!), it sends an automatic alarm to Nick (and helpers) to leap into action and get down to the vines and light some 700-800 candle burners dotted throughout, to avert possible frost damage disaster.
 Not so much up with the lark, as up in the dark!

-Burners-at-Albury-VineyardsBurners in Albury Vineyard
+Burners-at-Albury-VineyardsBurners at Albury Vineyard

 The first all important grapes were picked in 2011 (at about 40% yield), and 2012 found Nick burying his first cow horns, as he decided to take organic a step further by going biodynamic.
 2012 also saw the release of their first wine, called Silent Pool Rosé from the 2011 vintage, made from Pinot Noir and Pinot Meunier which through a lucky break and fortuitous timing, was selected for serving on the Royal Barge at the queens Diamond Jubilee celebrations of that year.
 Nick recounted the story as we tasted a chilled bottle of his new Silent Pool 2013 Rosé, which slipped down a treat, with full flavoured and juicy berried fruits, and crisply tart refreshing acidity.
-Silent Pool Rosé 2013

 Turns out we had walked past (we went back later) the Silent Pool on the way in, hence the name of the wine.
 Here’s the explanation directly from their website: